Condensed Matter PhysicsFind a programme

 For detailed information about the programme, including a diagram illustrating the structure, please see the CDT CMP website.

-An upper second-class honours MSci or MPhys degree in Physics or a related subject (or international equivalent).
+Normally, an upper second-class honours BSc, MSci or MPhys degree in Physics or a related subject (or international equivalent).

 See international equivalent qualifications on the International Office website.